stefanionescu/llm-roleplay-webapp/README.md

 <h2>💻 Related Repos</h2>

-There are three other repos you need in order to run the whole project:
+There are a couple other repos you need in order to run the whole project:

 - [This one](https://github.com/stefanionescu/llm-roleplay-main-api) takes care of the main API you're gonna call from the frontend
 - (Optional) [This](https://github.com/stefanionescu/redis-user-waitlist) is the user waitlisting logic running on Redis